Marijuana Drug Trafficking in Georgia

 In the case of Wilson v.
 State, 312 Ga.
 App.
 166, 11 FCDR 3137, 718 S.E.2d 31, A jury found Justin Thomas Wilson guilty of trafficking in marijuana, possession of marijuana with intent to distribute, and possession of marijuana.

 A package containing 12.46 pounds of marijuana arrived at a post office in Hall County addressed to “Abby.”
 The post office mistakenly notified Abby Massaro of 1930 Vineyard Way.
-Ms. Massaro collected the package from the post office, discovered the marijuana, and contacted police.
+Ms. Massaro collected the package from the post office, discovered the marijuana, and contacted the police.
 A law enforcement officer, dressed as a postal carrier, performed a controlled delivery of the package to Wilson’s residence, with other officers waiting nearby.
 Justin Wilson answered the door and told the undercover officer that Abby was not at home but that “the package was expected and he would sign for it.”
 Wilson accepted delivery and was immediately arrested.
 Wilson told the officers that his roommate, Daniel Park, had mentioned that he was having a package containing marijuana shipped to the apartment.

 Wilson also stated that he believed the package was ultimately intended to be delivered to David Salinas, a friend of Park.
 Both Park and Salinas were convicted during separate jury trials of trafficking in marijuana, possession of marijuana with intent to distribute, and possession of marijuana.